Bob Geldof recalls last texts with Sinead O’Connor in weeks before her death

 The “Nothing Compares 2 U” singer was found unresponsive at an address in London, her family confirmed on Wednesday (26 July).
 A cause of death has not yet been announced but police are treating the circumstances as unsuspicious.

 After O’Connor’s 17-year-old son Shane died by suicide in January 2022, she occasionally shared her grief on social media.
-Days before she died, the Irish star published a heartfelt post about his loss.
+Days before she died, the Irish star published a heartfelt post about her son’s death.

 Geldof had been a friend of O’Connor for several years.
 During his appearance at Cavan Calling festival in Ireland on the weekend, the singer and activist took a moment to remember O’Connor, and spoke of how she experienced moments of extreme sadness as recently as “a couple of weeks ago”.